AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 - The Iris dataset as a complete example of applying network network to classify data
 - The relevance of normalizing data before processing

 We invite the reader to explore different dataset.
-The website [https://archive.ics.uci.edu/ml/datasets.html](https://archive.ics.uci.edu/ml/datasets.html) gives many relevant dataset to be employed with a neural network or any other machine learning algorithm.
+The website [https://archive.ics.uci.edu/ml/datasets.html](https://archive.ics.uci.edu/ml/datasets.html) gives many relevant datasets to be employed with a neural network or any other machine learning algorithm.